komposter/CommunityPowerEA.com/_docs/global-account-properties.md

 <br />

-# Global Account TakeProfit
+### GA TakeProfit

 <sup>[*(starting from v2.31)*](/docs/versions-history#20210508-231)</sup>

-### GA TakeProfit (account currency)

-Profit of all **opened positions** (with all magic numbers, opened by any EA or manually) that should be closed as soon as it is reached.
+Profit (in account currency / in % from account balance) of all **opened positions** (with all magic numbers, opened by any EA or manually) that should be closed as soon as it is reached.

     Don't activate this option for several EAs, you need to activate it only once!